YahooArchive/mojito/docs/dev_guide/topics/mojito_frame_mojits.rst

 ============================

-In addition to the frame mojits that come with Mojito, you can create your own frame mojit, which is just another mojit that manages assets, metadata, creates the HTML skeleton, executes child mojits, and anything else that you want it to do.
+In addition to the frame mojits that come with Mojito, you can create your own frame mojit, which is just another mojit that manages assets, metadata, executes child mojits, constructs the HTML page, and anything else that you want it to do.

-Before creating a custom frame mojit, we recommend that you do the following:
+Before creating a custom frame mojit, we recommend that you have done the following:

-- use the ``HTMLFrameMojit`` and the ``Composite`` addon in a Mojito application
+- used the ``HTMLFrameMojit`` and the ``Composite`` addon in a Mojito application
-- examine the `HTMLFrameMojit code <https://github.com/yahoo/mojito/tree/develop/lib/app/mojits/HTMLFrameMojit>`_
+- examined the `HTMLFrameMojit code <https://github.com/yahoo/mojito/tree/develop/lib/app/mojits/HTMLFrameMojit>`_
   that is part of Mojito

 .. _create_frame_mojits-why: